jerryvelasco/100_best_movies/README.md

 movie ranking site: https://www.empireonline.com/movies/features/best-movies-2/

-scrapes the top 100 movies and writes them to a text file.
+using the beautifulsoup library scrapes the top 100 movies and writes them to a text file.